pattichis/projects/Colab-tutorial.md

     !ls

-## Creating and saving a library file
+## Creating and saving a library file inside a Google Colab file

-Inside the Google Colab where you have debugged your function do:
+Inside the Google Colab where you have debugged your function, do:

     1. Mount the directory where you want to save your Python library.
     2. Copy all of the functions for your library inside a single cell.